swcarpentry/DEPRECATED-boot-camps/1-Shell/Readme.md

     or (if on OSX)

     /Users/Your Name

+    on Windows this might be something like:

+    C:\Documents and Settings\Your Name\

+    but that depends on what Windows version you are using, and whether or not you are using a UNIX-like environment for Windows such as Cygwin or MinGW32

 which is the full name of your home directory.
 This tells you that you are in a directory with the same name as your login name (typically), which sits inside